veloren/book/src/contr/extend-this-book.md

 # Contribute to this book

-You can find the source for this book at our [gitlab](https://gitlab.com/veloren/book), feel free to make changes, correct errors, add experience.
+You can find the source for this book at our [GitLab](https://gitlab.com/veloren/book), feel free to make changes, correct errors and add more content.